 Location: Wisconsin, USA

 Jack is the owner/editor of the Composers of Choral Music Community on ChoralNet.
 He created and administers the Composition Showcase (a little marketplace of new music), and usually authors the Composer of the Month blog series.
-He authors a weekly collumn on ChoralBlog titled Composition Showcase.
+He authors a weekly collumn on ChoralBlog titled The Composition Spotlight.
 Although Jack's current focus is with children's choirs, he is an experienced high school, community choir and church choir director as well.
 He is dedicated to serving the choral art for singers of all ages and all levels.

 Jack Senzig is the Executive Director of Our Musical Life Inc., a community music organization that has grown out of his efforts with the Gifford Children's Choir.
 This organization launched July 2012 with the Children's Choir of teh Internet, Treble Corps. and the Racine Community Choir.
 He is the founder and Artistic Director of the Children's Choir of teh Internet.

 Jack has carved a niche for himself in the choral world.
 His groups specialize in internet memes, video game songs and internet culture.
 His choirs have received almost 3 million views from over 200 countries.

 Jack is an avid supporter of the creation of new music and has found funding for many commissions.
 He also runs a repertoire sharing site called choirbragblog (For sharing choral repertoire through categorized YouTube videos).